Hibou10/Bachelorarbeit_ETL_Covid19/covid_dashboard/pages/global.md

     when country = 'Russia' then 'Russian Federation' when country = 'South Korea' then 'Korea, Republic of' else country end as country,

-  -- Original Summen (falls du sie noch für Tabellen brauchst) sum(infections) as infections, sum(incidence) as incidence, sum(vaccinations) as vaccinations, sum(deaths) as deaths,
+  country as country_db,    -- Original DB-Name

+  sum(infections) as infections,
+  sum(incidence) as incidence,
+  sum(vaccinations) as vaccinations,
+  sum(deaths) as deaths,

    -- Highlight-Spalte: nur beim gewählten Land > 0
   case
     when country = '${inputs.country.value}' then sum(
       case